ACEP ID:

 If a Medicare carrier receives multiple bills for the same interpretation and report for a single diagnostic, the carrier is to pay for the interpretation and report that directly contributed to the patient's diagnosis and treatment.
 A radiologist's respective interpretation and report could meet this requirement if a written or oral (then subsequently written) interpretation and report was conveyed to the treating physician before the end of the patient encounter.

 The politics or policy of your facility or contractual arrangements may dictate who bills for these studies.
+The 12/8/1995 Medicare Final Rule content can be found on the ACEP website.

-Can I bill for X-ray and ECG interpretation on a critical care patient (CPT codes 99291 and 99292)?
+13. Can I bill for X-ray and ECG interpretation on a critical care patient (CPT codes 99291 and 99292)?

-Some payers have adopted payment policies, regarding the coding of separate procedures and Critical Care Services that differ from CPT.
+Some payers may have payment policies, regarding the coding of separate procedures and Critical Care Services that differ from CPT.
 If a physician is required to adhere to such policies because of statute regulation, or contractual agreement, and then the physician must so comply.

 ACEP has prepared a packet of material on this issue, which is available to members.
 This is an excellent source of information for members to use for such discussions.
 The key points the packet table of contents may be found on the ACEP web site in the reimbursement section at https://www.acep.org/administration/reimbursement/diagnostic-interpretations/acep-information-packet/.
 For additional information, contact us via e-mail at reimbursement@acep.org.